 So I thought it was time to bring Dad on the show and teach us ALL how to make his "World Famous Eggnog Recipe!"
 It deserves a comeback!

-Now for those of you squeamish about using the raw eggs, not to worry, my “Adaptation” of Dad’s Recipe using a cooked egg base follows below in the Notes of the recipe card.
+Now for those of you squeamish about using the raw eggs, not to worry, my "Adaptation" of Dad's Recipe using a cooked egg base follows below in the Notes of the recipe card.

 Watch Dad and I make the eggnog together!